FTIC Placement Testing PERT

 Note: The college may not mandate students to retest for placement if students have former placement scores older than two years old and have enrolled (whether enrolled into developmental courses or not) into a Florida public postsecondary institution.
 (Recommendation: To request scores from the College Board be sent to Seminole State College, use the school code: 5662)

-• New SAT scores of 24 or above in reading, 25 or above in writing and language and 24 or above in mathematics for placement into Intermediate Algebra (MAT 1033), College Mathematics (MGF 1106 ), Liberal Arts Mathematics (MGF 1107), Statistical Methods I (STA 2023), Honors Statistical Methods I (STA 2023H ).
+• New SAT scores of 24 or above in reading, 25 or above in writing and language and 24 or above in mathematics for placement into Intermediate Algebra (MAT 1033), College Mathematics (MGF 1106 ), Liberal Arts Mathematics (MGF 1107), Statistical Methods I (STA 2023).
+Any score presented which is below that needed for exemption will require the student to be tested on the appropriate PART subtest(s)

-• ACT scores of 19 or above on the reading and, 17 or above on English and 19 or above on math for placement into Intermediate Algebra (MAT 1033), College Mathematics (MGF 1106 ), Liberal Arts Mathematics (MGF 1107), Statistical Methods I (STA 2023), Honors Statistical Methods I (STA 2023H ).
+• ACT scores of 19 or above on the reading and, 17 or above on English and 19 or above on math for placement into Intermediate Algebra (MAT 1033), College Mathematics (MGF 1106 ), Liberal Arts Mathematics (MGF 1107), Statistical Methods I (STA 2023).
 Any score presented which is below that needed for exemption will require the student to be tested on the appropriate PERT subtest(s).

 • Attended a regionally accredited college or university in which English was the language of instruction and have completed college-level or the highest college developmental-level coursework as evaluated by Seminole State in English and/or mathematics with a grade of "C" or higher.